 What are my chances of having a baby with ICSI?

 An embryologist will examine your sperm under a microscope and decide whether ICSI could increase your chances of fathering a baby.
-The average number of eggs that get fertilised using ICSI is around 70%.
-In rare cases, there is failure to fertilise.
+The average number of eggs that get fertilised using ICSI is around 60-70%.
+There is a risk of failure to fertilise eggs.

 You are more likely to become pregnant with twins or triplets if more than one embryo is transferred during the process.
 Your clinician will recommend single embryo transfer (SET) if they consider it to be the best option for you.

 - The male partner has a very low sperm count

 - The male partner’s sperm has problems such as poor motility (not moving normally) or poor morphology (abnormal shape)

 - Previous IVF attempts have failed